joshsny/SpeedStore/README.md

 SpeedStore is a blazingly fast in memory properties store which you can use to make retrieving and saving properties much easier.
 It stores a copy of your Properties in memory to do the following:
   - It only costs you for the first read (~50ms), subsequent reads are from memory rather than the store.
 This significantly speeds up scripts which read a lot of properties (e.g. Add-Ons).
-  - The store is chunked, allowing you to save/retrieve properties up to 500kb rather than only being able to store properties smaller than 9kb
+  - The store is chunked, allowing you to save/retrieve properties up to 500kb rather than only being able to store properties smaller than 9kb.
+Saving larger properties does not take longer than smaller ones, since everything is split into smaller chunks and is saved in one call to the store.
   - It takes care of parsing objects for you, so you don't need to JSON serialize/parse them every time.